-But in case, you incurred any losses in past year, you can offset that with the profits of current year.
+But in case, you incur any losses in past year, you can offset that with the profits of the current year.

 Also, you can defer the tax payments to next year by investing your profits back into your business.

-In many ways, it’s in the hands of a businessman to optimise the income taxes, while salaries person have a limited option to save tax capped by the limits decided by the government.
+In many ways, it’s in the hands of a businessman to optimize the income taxes, while salaries person have a limited tax saving option capped by the limits decided by the government.

-6. Business Service Income – Under presumptive scheme, 50% of income is taxable.
+5. Business Service Income – Under the presumptive scheme, 50% of income is taxable.

-If you are running a service business than serving as a full time employee then you can avail the benefits of presumptive scheme of government under section 44AD (read what taxation expert Karan Batra says – section 44AD)
+If you are running a service business than serving as a full-time employee then you can avail the benefits of the presumptive scheme of government under section 44AD.

 Let me give you an example.